 Following the release, the band’s main focus shifted to gaining exposure.
 They auditioned for, and were accepted to compete in, the Northwest Regional Harmony Sweepstakes Competition.
 They took first place and were featured at the National Competition in May 2001 with the 8 other Regional winners from around the nation.

-In September 2001, Eclipse was asked by Kenny Ortega, Olympic Ceremonies Director, to perform a featured number in the Opening Ceremonies for the 2002 Olympic Winter Games.
+Eclipse 6 launched onto the national stage in 2002 after being featured in the opening and closing ceremonies of the Winter Olympics.
 This led to other opportunities, including a featured spot in the Closing Ceremonies and a series of appearances at the Medals Plaza opening for such acts as Brooks & Dunn, Nelly Furtado, and Train.

 In 2011 Eclipse released their most recent album, and second Christmas album, “It’s Christmas Time.”